ziadbakouny18/msk-tox/README.md

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for the full text.

 Methods described herein are the subject of a pending patent application.
-For licensing inquiries, contact Memorial Sloan Kettering Cancer Center at [tech transfer email].
+For licensing inquiries, contact Memorial Sloan Kettering Cancer Center at elbakoz@mskcc.org.